bhstark2/latency/report.md

 latency to the overall experience that the user has.
-A network with an average latency of 50 milliseconds where less than 10% of the packets have a jitter higher than 40 milliseconds, will usually have more of a “speaker to microphone” delay than a network with an average latency of 60 milliseconds where less than 10% of the packets have a jitter higher than 5 milliseconds.
+A network with an average latency of 50 milliseconds where less than 10% of the packets have a jitter higher than 40 milliseconds, will usually have more of a “glass to glass” delay than a network with an average latency of 60 milliseconds where less than 10% of the packets have a jitter higher than 5 milliseconds.